chimera-linux/cports/README.md

 If you want access to local `-dbg` packages, you will also want to add the `debug` sub-repositories, e.g. `/home/user/cports/packages/main/debug`.

-You will also want to drop your signing public key in `/etc/apk/keys`.
+You will also want to drop your signing public key into `/etc/apk/keys`.
 The key can be located in `etc/keys` in the `cports` directory, with the `.pub` extension (do not put in the private key).